OctopusDeploy/blog/blog/2025-03/scoped-tenant-variables/index.md

 - Tenant project variables were required to have one value per project environment.
 - Tenant common variables were limited to one value across all environments connected to a tenant.

-Now, both project variables and common variables can be scoped to environments as needed.
+Now, common variables can be scoped to environments as needed.
 This means they can be unscoped (variable applies to all connected environments), singly-scoped or multi-scoped.

 Adding the ability to assign scopes to tenant variables creates more simplicity and flexibility with variable management.
 For example, to assign different variable values for different environments across all tenant projects, customers had to create a tenant for each environment.
 A common variable could then be set for each tenant.
 Now, simply set multiple common variables with the appropriate environment scope.